mgimon/42_Object_Oriented/README.md

 ## About this repository

 This is a collection of Object-Oriented projects at 42 Network in Barcelona.
-Each project is aimed at mastering various essential tools and skills for programming in C++.
+Each project is aimed at mastering various skills for programming in C++.

 Check them out!